After 1380 B.C.

 Rezin, king of Syria, and Pekah, king of Israel, attack the city (2Chronicles 28).
 King Ahaz seeks the aid of Tiglath-Pileser, king of Assyria, to deliver him from these two kings.

 Sennacherib, king of Assyria, attacks King Hezekiah (2Chronicles 32).
-He not only mocks the faith of Jerusalem's inhabitants that God can save them, he blasphemes against the Lord himself.
-God, however, hears the vain threats of the king and has the Angel of the Lord kill 185,000 of his troops as they prepare to enter the city (2Kings 18 - 19).
+He not only mocks the faith of those in Jerusalem who trust the Eternal will save them, he blasphemes the Lord himself.
+God, however, hears the vain threats of the king and has the Angel of the Lord kill 185,000of his troops as they prepare to enter the city (2Kings 18 - 19).

 The rebuilding of the temple is completed during the reign of Persian King Darius I.

-Instead of fighting a bloody battle the city surrenders to Alexander the Great.
-Alexander spares the city.
+The city, instead of fighting a bloody battle, surrenders to Alexander the Great.

 Antiochus IV Epiphanes becomes King of the Seleucid Empire.
 He begins to force Greek culture into Judea and outlaws the Sabbath and circumcision.
 Antiochus also sacks Jerusalem and erects an altar to Zeus in the Second Temple.